-Another intensively researched project like “Napoleon,” this one actually very nearly happened, with casting in place and shooting practically imminent before Kubrick pulled the plug.
-One could write reams about this particular Holocaust tale, but we’ll try keep it simple.
+Another intensively researched project, this one actually very nearly happened, with casting in place and shooting practically imminent before Kubrick pulled the plug.
+One could write reams about this particular Holocaust tale, but we’ll try to keep it simple.

 "It was devastating because it was an incredible part," she reflected.
 "It would have been the part of my career, the best part I ever had been offered or had written for me, or anything."

-"Eyes Wide Shut" co-writer Frederic Raphael has long spun an anecdote about Kubrick, that he had dismissed "Schindler's List" by saying (something to the effect that) it was about "success," while the Holocaust is actually about "six million people who get killed."
-Whether or not this is actually true is unclear, but one should also note that the Kubrick family have largely dismissed Raphael's memoir about working with Kubrick, "Eyes Wide Open."
+"Eyes Wide Shut" co-writer Frederic Raphael has long spun an anecdote that Kubrick had dismissed "Schindler's List" by saying it was about "success," while the Holocaust is actually about "six million people who get killed."
+Whether or not this is actually true is unclear, but one should note that the Kubrick family have largely dismissed Raphael's memoir, "Eyes Wide Open," about working with Kubrick.

-Again, "Aryan Papers" didn't get made, but Warner Bros. still has the rights to the book, and in 2005 William Monahan ("The Departed") was hired to write a new draft of the script.
-Meanwhile, Harlan has tossed out the idea of another filmmaker taking it on.
+Warner Bros. still has the rights to "Aryan Papers," and in 2005 William Monahan ("The Departed") was hired to write a new draft of the script.
+As for Harlan, he welcomes the notion of another filmmaker tackling the material.
 "It would have to be really a good director.
 In the wrong hands, this would become a very cheap movie.
 But if Ang Lee wanted to do it, I would jump to the ceiling!" he told The Independent.